 What are the Conversations and Learning Communities?

 Conversation is at the heart of a St. Olaf education.
 We want students to develop the ability to listen carefully, argue forcefully, and be the kind of engaged thinker who makes a conversation more interesting.
 St. Olaf’s signature Conversation programs are interdisciplinary, team-taught explorations that take students on distinct intellectual journeys through influential texts and ideas that have shaped our past and will guide our future.
-The first year Conversations programs include a residential component to further encourage intellectual exploration beyond the classroom.
-Roughly 25% of Oles graduate as alums of one (or two) Conversation and Learning Community programs.

 Which programs can I take during my first year?